NishmithaKSuvarna/Fake-News-Detection/README.md

  ![fake-news-detection](https://user-images.githubusercontent.com/67892708/87383431-d8c91d00-c5b6-11ea-9d07-e47afe96f7f3.jpg)

  ## The DataSet:
-  The dataset that we use here is **news.csv**.This dataset takes upto 29.2MB of space amd you can [download it here.](https://drive.google.com/file/d/1er9NJTLUA3qnRuyhfzuN0XUsoIC4a-_q/view)
+  The dataset that we use here is **news.csv**.This dataset takes upto 29.2MB of space and you can [download it here.](https://drive.google.com/file/d/1er9NJTLUA3qnRuyhfzuN0XUsoIC4a-_q/view)

 #### **What is PassiveAggressiveClassifier?**